wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry-framework.org/ "Gantry Framework") site.

 == Changelog ==

+= 4.1.3 =
+* Updated FontAwesome to 4.3.0
+* Updated compatibility for the bbPress
+* Fix for the Warning in GantryGZipper
+* Fixed issue that could prevent LESS from compiling on Windows machines when site directory had spaces in the name
+* Improved WPML compatibility ie. assigning overrides per language, translatable Gantry Widget input fields, Widget Variations for WPML Language Switcher widget etc.
+* Reverted language strings in Gantry Default Theme to WP core native approach with hardcoded text domains for WPML compatibility (some themes will require update) - please check Gantry Framework documentation for more info

 = 4.1.2 =
 * Fixed FontAwesome font files paths in the WordPress Multisite